rougier/from-python-to-numpy/book/04-code-vectorization.md

     >>> print_timeit("mandelbrot_3(xmin, xmax, ymin, ymax, xn, yn, maxiter)", globals()) 1 loops, best of 3: 510 msec per loop

-Finally, here is a picture of the result where we use recount normalization, power normalized colormap and shading.
+Here is a picture of the result where we use recount normalization, power normalized colormap (gamma=0.3) and shading.

 ![](../pics/mandelbrot.png)